 - Individual smoothed bonus and non-profit business: Mortality assumptions are based on internal investigations into mortality experience.
-These are carried out at least annually, with the most recent investigation being in respect of the 2012 financial year.
-Comparisons of mortality claims and charges are performed regularly, the most recent such comparison having been done in May 2012. - Conventional with-profit business (excluding home service funeral business): Annual mortality investigations are carried out, with the most recent investigation being in respect of the year to June 2012. - Home service funeral business: Mortality assumptions are based on internal investigations into mortality experience, with the most recent investigation being in respect of June 2012. - Annuity business: Mortality assumptions are based on the PA90 and RMV90 standard mortality tables for Momentum annuity business, less two years in age, with an allowance for mortality improvements of 0.5% per annum.
-The most recent investigation was in respect of June 2012. - Allowance for changes in future mortality as a result of AIDS for Individual life business, including Funeral Funder and direct marketing business, has been made using models compliant with the Actuarial Society of South Africa (ASSA) PGN105.
+These are carried out at least annually, with the most recent investigation being in respect of the period ended December 2012 for MMI Group Limited retail business. - Conventional with-profit business (excluding home service funeral business): Annual mortality investigations are carried out, with the most recent investigation being in respect of the period to December 2012 for MMI Group Limited retail business. - Home service business: Mortality assumptions are based on internal investigations into mortality experience, with the most recent investigation being for the period 2008 to 2012, completed in May 2013 for Metropolitan Retail business. - Annuity business: Mortality assumptions for Metropolitan Retail annuity business are based on the PA90 standard mortality tables, adjusted for experience, less two years in age.
+The most recent investigation was completed in May 2013.
+The Momentum Retail annuitant mortality basis is derived from the RMV90 standard mortality tables, adjusted for experience.
+Additional allowance is made for mortality improvements which varies by product.
+The most recent investigations for Momentum Retail and Momentum Employee Business was in respect of the period to December 2012. - Allowance for changes in future mortality as a result of AIDS for Individual life business, including Funeral Funder and direct marketing business, has been made using models compliant with the Actuarial Society of South Africa (ASSA) APN105.